STAFF & BOARD

 -

 Kayleigh is the Contracts Manager at Solana Center.
-In this role, she manages client and staff time to ensure we are making an effective impact in our community.
+In this role, she manages business development, client and staff time, and all of the organization’s contracts.
+She also supports in an operational capacity the development of new programming and services, strategic planning, and financial management.
+She works to ensure the organization is making an effective impact in the community while staying on-time and within budget.

-After getting a degree in International Relations and Sustainable Development from the University of St. Andrews, Kayleigh served with Americorps implementing environmental classes and a STEM summer camp for kids in underserved areas of Reno.
-Since moving to San Diego, she has been working to assist communities in numerous ways primarily through fundraising, event planning, and organizational efforts.
-Kayleigh enjoys using her expertise in nonprofits and efficient organization techniques to help Solana Center reach its impact goals and build a more sustainable world.
+Kayleigh holds a degree in International Relations and Sustainable Development from the University of St. Andrews (UK).
+She enjoys using her expertise in nonprofits and efficient organization techniques to help Solana Center achieve its goals and build a more sustainable world.

 -